Holding Out for a Hero: Re-recordings and media usage

 "Holding Out for a Hero" has featured in numerous commercials, film and television soundtracks, and the song has been covered by various artists.
 In 1984, E. G. Daily's version was used as the theme for the television series Cover Up.
-In 1986 Chrysler used the song in a Le Baron GTS commercial.
-The song was also used in various movies during the 1980s including Footloose, Short Circuit 2, and Who's Harry Crumb?
 In 2004, Jennifer Saunders recorded a version of the song for Shrek 2 which she performs in character as the Fairy Godmother.
 Frou Frou also recorded a version for the credits sequence.
-Saunders' version would later be used in the opening ceremony for the 2010 Summer Youth Olympics.
 Ella Mae Bowen recorded a cover of the song for the 2011 Footloose remake.

+The song has been used for multiple Superman adaptations.
+In 1993, it was used in a montage sequence for the pilot episode of Lois & Clark: The New Adventures of Superman, while Clark Kent (Dean Cain) tries on different costumes for his new superhero persona.
+In 2001 it was featured in the movie Bandits.
+In 2009, Smallville used it as Lois Lane's ring tone for the mysterious superhero then known as "The Blur" (later known as "Superman").

-In 2021, the song was noted for its appearances in a trailer for Masters of the Universe: Revelation, another trailer for the Guardians of the Galaxy video game, and in "The Variant" the second episode of the Disney+ series Loki, all of which premiered in the same week.
+In 2021, the song was noted for its appearances in a trailer for Masters of the Universe: Revelation, a trailer for the Marvel's Guardians of the Galaxy video game, and in the Loki episode "The Variant", all of which premiered in the same week.
 This led to a significant increase in downloads and streams, and a placement atop Billboard’s Top TV Songs chart.
-In February 2022, the song again received media coverage for its use in "The Trials and Tribulations of Trying to Pee While Depressed", the seventh episode of the American TV series Euphoria.
+In February 2022, the song again received media coverage for its use in "The Theater and Its Double", an episode of the American TV series Euphoria.

 In 2001, Tandi Iman Dupree and Dee St. James performed a dance routine to "Holding Out for a Hero" at the Miss Gay Black America pageant.
 Footage of the event went viral after it was uploaded to YouTube in 2009.

-A bardcore version was recorded by Hildegard von Blingen.

 Tyler has released re-recordings of the song in 2004 and 2011.
 In 2013, she recorded a new version of the song for use in a Children in Need fundraising campaign.